SSI - Sécurité des SI

 richet.iae@univ-paris1.fr.

 Expert in cybersecurity, Jean-Loup Richet is associate Professor of Management and co-director of the Risk Chair at Sorbonne Business School, IAE Paris, Université Paris I Panthéon-Sorbonne, France.
 He is an accredited expert in Cybercrime by the Europol and the Gendarmerie Nationale and authored multiple studies for the United Nation Office on Drugs and Crime, Europol, the International Telecommunication Union and the European Commission.
-Jean-Loup Richet’s work explore the boundaries of cybercrime and cybersecurity, focusing on trends in online money laundering or new frauds enabled by artificial intelligence and machine learning.
+Jean-Loup Richet’s work explores the boundaries of cybercrime and cybersecurity, focusing on trends in online money laundering or new frauds enabled by artificial intelligence and machine learning.
 He has published numerous papers in trade and academic journals (European Journal of Information Systems; IEEE Transactions on Engineering Management; Technological Forecasting and Social Change; Systèmes d’Information et Management); his work was featured in The Wall Street Journal, Wired, CBS, MIT Technology Review, Computer World, and many other media outlets.
 Jean-Loup Richet has received several awards such as the ITU Fellowship, the French Ministry innovation and research grant, or the Robert Reix research prize from the Association Information & Management.

 Objectifs :

-• En relation avec le CA de l’AIM, organisation des sessions SSI lors du colloque annuel de l'AIM ;
+• En relation avec le CA de l’AIM, organisation des sessions GT-AIM SSI lors du colloque annuel de l'AIM ;

-• Organisation des Pré-ICIS SSI annuels ;
+• Participation à l’organisation des Pré-ICIS SSI annuels ;

 • Développement d’un réseau de chercheurs en SSI, collaboration à la création d’un numéro spécial sécurité des SI, encadrement doctoral ;